swarna73/monday-jira/README.md

 ✅ How to Run
 node monday.js
-	•	This will fetch issues from Linear and create them in Jira along with comments.
+	•	This will fetch issues from Monday and create them in Jira along with comments.

 Security
 	•	Tokens and secrets are not committed to GitHub.